 Since May 2021, I am a professor for Software Security in the Computer Science department at Ruhr University Bochum (RUB).
 Prior to joining RUB, I was a professor at TU Delft and a postdoctoral researcher at Princeton University.
 I received my PhD from the University of California, Santa Barbara in September 2018.

 Courses141241 : Program Analysis212026 : Software Security212125 : Seminar Software and Internet Security

-My research focuses on network and Internet security, as well as general system and software security.
-I work primarily on improving the security and privacy of networked systems, which entails identifying and preventing large-scale Internet abuse, discovering and defending against new attacks (such as on network applications or enabled by network and protocol interactions), and developing techniques to conduct security-relevant measurements (like enabling Internet-wide measurements for IPv6; or, investigating how new security features affect the Internet).
-Naturally, I am also working on related topics, like understanding security misconfigurations and improving software analysis techniques.
-If you are interested in collaborating, please reach out by email.
+My research focuses on software and Internet security, including vulnerability discovery and mitigation, as well as how software is being deployed and used, and how it affects security on the Internet.
+That is, I work on improving the security and privacy of networked software systems.
+I also work on identifying and preventing large-scale Internet abuse, discovering and defending against new attacks (such as on network applications or enabled by network and protocol interactions), and developing techniques to conduct security-relevant measurements (like enabling Internet-wide measurements for IPv6; or, investigating how new security features affect the Internet).
+Sometimes, I dabble in related topics, like understanding security misconfigurations, or governance and policy.